DanielKinsman/whos-a-good-boy/README.md

 Read the [credits file](./gdproject/credits.md)

+The cannonical repository for this project is https://gitlab.com/DanielKinsman/whos-a-good-boy

 ## Building
 If you are exporting it, be sure to add "credits.md" to the resources in the export preset.